luster-io/impulse-docs/menu-tutorial.md

 `.nav-header` with a hamburger menu icon `.hamburger-menu-handle` (three bars), which when clicked or dragged, will open and close the menu.

   Add some basic css.
-To keep this post reasonable I'm not going to explain everything about the css.
-The important thing is that it creates a menu that is the full height and width of the viewport, and shifts it off screen, above the viewport.
+Don't worry about this - the important thing is that it creates a menu that is the full height and width of the viewport and shifts it off screen, above the viewport.

-  We'll start off by creating a physics object for the menu, since the menu is going to be vertical, we only need to add css to animate on the y axis.
+  We'll start off by creating a physics object for the menu.
+Since the menu is going to be vertical, we only need to add css to animate along the y axis.

 ```javascript
   var menu = new Physics(menuEl)